buildingidgr/dialplan/DEVELOPER_GUIDE.md

 **Symptoms**:
 - Routee always posts `collectedTones: ""`
 - Even when user reports pressing "1"
+- No webhook POST received when user presses digit without "#"

 **Diagnostic Steps**:
 1. Check if `submitOnHash` is set to `true`
 2. Verify PAUSE duration is adequate (7 seconds recommended)
-3. Test with different phone devices
+3. Ask user if they pressed the hash (#) key
+4. Test yourself by calling and pressing "1" without "#"
-4. Check audio quality of instruction message
+5. Check audio quality of instruction message

+**Root Cause**:
+⚠️ **Most Common**: User is pressing "1" but **NOT pressing the hash key (#)**

+When `submitOnHash: true`:
+- Routee **will NOT POST** to webhook until "#" is pressed
+- If "#" is never pressed, Routee waits through entire PAUSE duration
+- After PAUSE completes, Routee posts `collectedTones: ""` (empty)
+- From your webhook's perspective, this looks like "no input"

 **Possible Causes**:
+1. **User not pressing hash key** (MOST COMMON - 90% of cases)
-- User not pressing hash key
+2. Audio instructions not clear about hash key requirement
-- COLLECT timeout too short
-- Phone keypad not sending DTMF tones correctly
+3. Phone keypad not sending DTMF tones correctly
-- Poor audio quality making instructions unclear
+4. Poor audio quality making instructions unclear
+5. PAUSE duration too short (user hasn't finished input)

 **Solutions**:
+1. **Make hash key instruction VERY clear in audio**:
+   - ✅ "Please press 1 followed by the hash key"
+   - ✅ "Press 1, then press the hash or pound key"
+   - ❌ "Please press 1" (missing hash instruction)
-1. Ensure `submitOnHash: true` in COLLECT verb
+2. Ensure `submitOnHash: true` in COLLECT verb
+3. Consider adding example in audio: "For example, press one, then hash"
-2. Increase PAUSE duration if needed
+4. Increase PAUSE duration to 10+ seconds if users need more time
-3. Test with multiple phone types (mobile, landline)
+5. Test with multiple phone types (mobile, landline)
-4. Review audio message clarity
+6. Review audio message volume and clarity
-5. Verify DTMF tone compatibility with Routee
+7. Add SAY verb before COLLECT repeating hash key instruction
+8. Consider alternative: `submitOnHash: false` with `maxDigits: 1` (no hash required, but less standard)

 ---